Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CleanArchitecture/CleanArchitecture_DotNet8.md

 ## Solution Layout

-Here’s an example solution layout for a Clean Architecture implementation in C# and .NET 8, incorporating a Shared Kernel:
+Here’s an example solution layout for a Clean Architecture implementation in C# and .NET 8.

 ```text
 Solution.sln